NDCMS/lobster/README.md

    jobs finish.
 If all processing is already done, only merge jobs will run.
 Valid units for this option are `K`, `k`, `M`, `m`, `G`, and `g`.

+   To merge standard ROOT files, use

+        non edm output: true

+   in the configuration of corresponding tasks.

 6. Starting workers --- see [below](#submitting-workers).

 7. Stopping lobster